We’re witnessing a fascinating shift in artificial intelligence (AI), One that moves beyond content generation toward autonomous action.

 2. Refining strategy and performance on the go

-Agentic AI solves complex problems by continuously learning from interactions and adapting its strategies based on real-time data.
+Agentic AI agents solve complex tasks by continuously learning from interactions and adapting strategies based on real-time data.
 Its ability to learn from interactions and experiences enables it to continuously update its knowledge, refine its strategies, and enhance its overall performance.

-This capability allows it to handle dynamic environments effectively, making it suitable for applications in areas like robotics, customer service, and supply chain management.
+This capability allows it to handle dynamic environments effectively, making it suitable for applications in areas like robotics, customer service automation, and supply chain management.

 3. Workflow automation

-Generative AI is great at producing content, but it begins to fall short where things get complex.
+Generative AI is powerful at producing content, but it falls short when things get more complex.
 It doesn’t take initiative, remember the context, or handle multi-step tasks without constant prompting.

-Also, the output is only as good as the data it learned from.
-If the data has biases, isn’t clean, or is incomplete, the AI's output will mirror those exact issues.
+Another limitation is data quality.
+Generative AI output is only as good as the training data it learned from.
+If that data contains biases, is incomplete, or poorly cleaned, the generated content will mirror those flaws.

 So, how does agentic AI address these limitations?

-On that note, if you want to go deeper into how these AI agents work, with real-world examples, you might to check out our primer on the topic 👇
+On that note, if you’d like to go deeper into how these AI agents work in practice, check out our detailed primer with real-world examples:

-How does Agentic AI expand on the capabilities of Generative AI?
+How Does Agentic AI Expand on Generative AI’s Capabilities?

-Generative AI is a robust tool that helps various professionals, including creatives, engineers, researchers, and scientists.
-For instance, generative AI can transform text into an image, an image into a musical piece, or video content into text.
+Generative AI is a robust tool that supports a wide range of professionals, from creatives to engineers, researchers, and scientists.
+For instance, generative AI tools can transform text into an image, convert images into music, or summarise video content into text.

-But businesses need more than just an AI that responds; they need systems capable of independently handling and completing intricate workflows and tasks.
-They need enterprise AI that can proactively predict, strategize, and act autonomously to meet their objectives.
+But in real-world applications, businesses need more than an AI that simply responds.
+They require enterprise AI systems capable of independently handling complex workflows, completing tasks end-to-end, and adapting to changing contexts.
+They need AI that can proactively predict, strategise, and act autonomously to achieve business goals.

-It significantly expands the capabilities of generative AI by introducing autonomy, complex problem-solving abilities, and enhanced workflow automation.
+It significantly expands the capabilities of generative AI by introducing autonomy, advanced problem-solving abilities, and workflow automation.

-Its ability to learn and adapt in real-time allows it to operate effectively in dynamic environments, making it a powerful tool for organizations looking to innovate and improve operational efficiency.
+Its ability to learn and adapt in real time makes agentic AI highly effective in dynamic environments, helping organisations innovate and improve operational efficiency.

 Let’s look at their features in detail.